What Is An Engine Lubrication System? Its Functions And Parts

 Dry Sump Lubricating System

 A dry-sump system features an oil reservoir that is not situated at the engine’s bottom.
 It uses two oil pumps to keep the oil circulating within the engine.
 The system is more complex and expensive to design.
-However, there’s more flexibility in the design of the pan because it’s located in an unusual place.
+However, there’s more flexibility in the design of the oil pan because it’s located in an unusual place.
 Performance engines often incorporate this feature.

 Related: What Is A Four-stroke Engine?
 Its Diagram, Stroke Cycle, and Working